-- Most certified staff have a daily commute of an hour or more each way. - Current staff are often drawn to job opportunities closer to their home communities. - It was difficult to retain staff due to the district's proximity to higher paying districts. - An overall teacher shortage significantly impacts our rural area.
+- Most certified staff have a daily commute of an hour or more each way. - Current staff are often drawn to job opportunities closer to their home communities. - It is difficult to retain staff due to the district's proximity to higher paying districts. - Teacher shortages significantly impact our rural area.

-- Formalize the teacher mentor program. - Create an on-line application for teaching positions. - Create a "how-to" binder for new teachers to reference items such as grading philosophy, entering grades, accessing student information, and the MTSS handbook.
+- Formalize the teacher mentor program. - Create an on-line application for teaching positions. - Create a "how-to" binder for new teachers to reference items such as grading philosophy, entering grades, accessing student information, and MTSS handbook.